Islamic State opens new anti-U.S. front with beheading video

 GRAVE SITUATION

-Western countries are well aware of the issue - nine people suspected of planning to join Islamist militants in Syria were detained in Austria on Wednesday.
+Western countries are well aware of the issue - nine people suspected of planning to join Islamist militants in Syria were detained in Austria on Wednesday - but can they come up with tactics to tackle it?

-"We are absolutely aware that there are significant numbers of British nationals involved in terrible crimes, probably in the commission of atrocities, making Jihad with (Islamic State) and other extremist organizations," British Foreign Secretary Philip Hammond told the BBC.

 "I don't think this video changes anything.
 It just heightens awareness of a situation which is very grave and which we've been working on for several months."

-Jamal Khashoggi, a long-time expert on al Qaeda who interviewed Osama bin Laden, said caution and concerns over security may have kept Islamic State from carrying out attacks on Western targets so far, but they would not hesitate under the right conditions.
+Jamal Khashoggi, a long-time expert on al Qaeda who interviewed Osama bin Laden, said that caution and concerns over security may have kept Islamic State from carrying out attacks on Western targets so far.

-"If they can blow up a suicide bomber in Times Square this afternoon they’ll do it.
+"If they can blow up a suicide bombers in Times Square this afternoon they'll do it.
 What is keeping them from doing that is vigilance and security," he said.